triazo/immersive_scaler/Readme.md

   giving you spagetti legs, while a value of 0 will give you fat pancake legs.

-- **Thigh Percentage**: Out of the space between the top of the leg and the foot, what percentage should be used by the thigh, vs the calf.
+- **Upper Leg Percentage**: Out of the space between the top of the leg and the foot, what percentage should be used by the thigh, vs the calf.
 This helps get the knee in the right place when using full body.

 - **Extra Leg Length**: In case no configuration where the avatar's feet touch the floor looks any good, you can have the avatar's feet and virtual floor be underneath your real floor by a certian amount by setting this number to be nonzero.
 An extra leg length of 1 will put the virtual floor one meter below your real floor.
+This is calculated before height scaling so results may be different from run to run.

 - **Center Model**: When set to true, the model will be centered at x,y = 0,0 in blender, as well as moved to the floor.
 When off,